THE VISIONARY

 Then ask: "Am I charging what this is actually worth, or what I feel comfortable asking?"

 Most Visionaries discover: They charge for their time, not their value.
-That is why they are always busy but rarely wealthy.
+That is why they are often busy but rarely wealthy.

 Four essentials only: